janhunn28/RepData_PeerAssessment1/storm.md

 ```
 There are 220 different types of Event Types which can likely be cleaned and catergorized.

-First, let's change the event type to all upper case, remove
+First, let's change the event type to all lower case, remove
 spaces and check unique values again: